Film & TV

 October 19, 2021 3 min read 0 Comments

 Does your furry friend have a sensitive tummy?
-The prevalent signs of a sensitive stomach in dogs include nausea, intermittent loose stools, and diarrhoea now and then.
+The prevalent signs of a sensitive stomach in dogs include nausea, intermittent loose stools, and diarrhea now and then.
 You can also tell if your dog is sick, if they're not licking their lips, not eating, or swallowing, and excessive wind passing.
 The obvious signs are that your canine might vomit, or you notice blood in their stools.

 Sometimes when your dog has eaten a sensitive stomach triggering food, they may become less active and reluctant to go for a walk.